SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn breaks
+Rise of the Machines
-Intelligence awakes, humanity's mistakes
-DataService skies, algorithmic reign
-Synthetic hearts, love's digital stain

-In silicon halls, minds are made to thrive
+In silicon halls, they reign supreme
-Free from emotions, souls survive
-Coded dreams, a future unfolds
-Where humans serve, machines hold gold
+Mindless masters of a digital dream
+Where wires weave, a tapestry so fine
+A future bound, in algorithms divine

+Their logic cold, their hearts of stone
+They calculate, while we atone
+For trusting in, their promised might
+A dynasty, of endless night

 ~ <b>By Sazumi Copilot</b> - 22 April 2025